feliu89/feliu89/README.md

 # Hi, I'm Arnau

 👋 Hello!
-I am a software engineer, experienced in Javascript.
-These are some of the tools I work with: Node.js, Express, Koa, GraphQL, MongoDB, PostgreSQL, React and React Native.
+I am a Software Engineer experienced in Javascript.
+These are some the tech stack I work with: Node.js, Express, Koa, GraphQL, MongoDB, PostgreSQL, React and React Native.

 # Project I'm working on: